nopnop2002/esp-idf-sx126x/vcp/README.md

 ### VCP to LoRa
 Receive from VCP and send to LoRa.
-ESP32 acts as VCP Server.
+ESP32 acts as the VCP host.
 ```
            +-----------+          +-----------+          +-----------+
            |           |          |           |          |           |